Landline switch FAQs and quick answers

 What about door entry and gate intercoms?

-If your door entry system or gate intercom dials a phone number to let you answer from your handset, it uses the phone line.
-Once that line moves to digital, the intercom may stop connecting.
-Ask the installer or managing agent whether the system is PSTN-dependent and what the upgrade path is.
-Some systems already use SIP or GSM and will not be affected.
+If the intercom dials a phone number to reach your handset, it uses the phone line and may stop working after the switch.
+Ask the installer or managing agent whether the system is PSTN-dependent.
 Door entry guide.

 Do I need to do anything about my payment terminal?

-Most modern card machines use mobile (GPRS/4G) or broadband.
-If yours still connects via the phone line (common with older countertop terminals), it will stop working when the line switches.
-Ask your payment provider whether your terminal uses a phone line and what replacement options are available.
+Most modern card machines use 4G or broadband.
+If yours connects via the phone line (common with older countertop terminals), it will stop working after the switch.
+Ask your payment provider about a replacement.
 Business devices guide.

 Will my franking machine be affected?

 Some franking machines download postage credit over a phone line.
 If yours does, it will lose that connection after the switch.
-Contact your franking machine supplier to check whether your model connects via the phone line and whether a broadband or mobile alternative is available.
+Contact your supplier about a broadband or mobile alternative.
 Franking machines guide.

 Costs and contracts